Parimelalhagar: Commentary to the Kural text

 Parimel writes commentaries beginning with an introduction to each book and explains the introductory chapters in each of the Kural books.
 He analyzes and segregates chapters as subdivisions known as iyals.
 He summarizes the contents of each chapter with an abstract at the beginning of each chapter, and also connects the previous chapter with the current one in a logical manner, justifying his own way of chapter arrangement.
 He also connects every couplet within a chapter by explaining the flow of thoughts between them.
 He writes a verbatim explanation to each couplet and clarifies the meaning of difficult words.
 He also indicates that every manuscript of the Kural by earlier commentators had only verbatim explanations and that detailed commentaries were made by those who published those manuscripts.
 Below his verbatim explanations, he provides lucid explanations in contemporary language, which contain several well-researched notes.
-He also provides ample example wherever necessary, employing several literary phrases before his time in prose.
-Being the last of the medieval commentators, Parimel verily had the opportunity to study the commentaries of all those lived before his time.
+He also provides ample examples wherever necessary, employing several literary phrases before his time in prose.
+Being the last of the medieval commentators, Parimel verily had the opportunity to study the commentaries of all those who lived before his time.
 In most places he agrees with Manakkudavar and cites his work amply.
 In places where he is in disagreement with Manakkudavar and other early commentators, Parimel debunks their ideas sincerely with logical explanations.
 Although the original text of Parimel's commentary appears in a summary form (known as polhippurai) describing the meaning and moral of a given couplet, later scholars split it in order to simplify it, providing word-by-word meaning.

 Parimel is known to be a polymath.
-His expertise spanned across fields such as ethics, linguistics, philosophy, mathematics, poetry, logic, meta-physics, theology, politics, music, and medicine.
-His knowledge on theology and religion surfaces across his commentary to Book I, examples being his elaboration to couplets 21, 62, 351, 355, 358, 338, and 360.
+His expertise spanned across fields such as ethics, linguistics, philosophy, mathematics, poetry, logic, metaphysics, theology, politics, music, and medicine.
+His knowledge of theology and religion surfaces across his commentary to Book I, examples being his elaboration to couplets 21, 62, 351, 355, 358, 338, and 360.
 He discusses the Samkhya philosophy in couplet 27 and Arhat in couplet 286.
 His political acumen can be seen in virtually every chapter of Book II, more so in his explanations to couplets 385, 442, 735, 756, and 767.
 His musical knowledge is expressed in his commentary for kural 573.
 His knowledge on medicine can be seen in his commentary for kurals 941, 944, 948, and 950.
 Parimel is also known for prudently employing the prevailing culture and linguistic usage of his time.